What is a VA Loan?

 Quick Facts About the VA Home Loan Program

 - Over 23 million VA loans have been made to Veterans and their families since 1944.

 - The program has a lower foreclosure rate overall, compared to other mortgage types.

-- Rates are competitive, and can often be lower than conventional and Federal Housing Authority
+- Rates are competitive, and can often be lower than conventional and Federal Housing Administration (FHA) loans.

 - Little or no down payment may be required (up to the loan limit for your county).

 - Private mortgage insurance (PMI) isn’t needed on these loans.

 VA loans have a unique combination of features not found with other loan programs.
 Because a portion of each loan is guaranteed by the VA for the lenders, they can offer more favorable terms, such as:

 - $0 down payment up to loan limits